joaovitorsilvestre/fython/README.md

 #### MUST HAVE
 - [x] Remove dependency of Jason lib
+- [ ] Stop using PosParser to guess if a call is a local call.
+It can be a lot easier to just consider all call local calls, but call of modules like Map.get(...)
 - [ ] Use real tuples in conversor instead of strings
 - [ ] Support to range syntax
 - [ ] Support to try catch.
 Finally too?